Sandy Koufax's perfect game

-Sandy Koufax of the Los Angeles Dodgers pitched a perfect game in the National League against the Chicago Cubs at Dodger Stadium on Thursday, September 9, 1965.
-The game was not televised.
+On September 9, 1965, Sandy Koufax of the Los Angeles Dodgers pitched a perfect game in the National League against the Chicago Cubs at Dodger Stadium.

-Koufax, by retiring 27 consecutive batters without allowing any to reach base, became the sixth pitcher of the modern era, eighth overall, to throw a perfect game.
-The game was Koufax's fourth no-hitter, breaking Bob Feller's Major League record of three (and later broken by Nolan Ryan, in 1981).
-Koufax struck out 14 opposing batters, the most ever recorded in a perfect game, and matched only by San Francisco Giants pitcher, Matt Cain, on June 13, 2012.
-He also struck out at least one batter in all nine innings (Cain did not strike out a batter in the ninth in his perfect game), the only perfect game pitcher to do so to date.
+Koufax became the sixth pitcher of the modern era, and eighth overall, to throw a perfect game.
+He was also the first left-handed pitcher to throw a perfect game and the first pitcher to throw a perfect game at night.
+It was Koufax's fourth no-hitter, breaking Bob Feller's Major League record of three.
+He also became the first pitcher to throw a no-hitter in four consecutive seasons.
+Koufax struck out fourteen batters, the most in a perfect game.
+He also struck out at least one batter in all nine innings, the only perfect game pitcher to do so to date.
+During the game, Koufax threw 113 pitches, 79 of which were strikes.